 Combine fresh flowers, the night sky and watercolour and you get inspirational graphic artist Ingrid Sanchez.
 A social media tour de force her Instagram feed bursts with energy, and is a delight for art lovers and botanists alike.
-Through dynamic mark making and the layering of rich tones she creates energetic floral compositions, often creating time-lapse videos to show how her paintings come to life from start to finish.
+Through dynamic mark making and the layering of rich tones she creates energetic floral compositions, often creating time-lapse videos to show how her paintings come to life from start to finish including one of an amazing concertina book she created for us you can see below.
+We were delighted to catch up with ingrid to talk about what shes been up to the last few months of lockdown.
+Enjoy!

 My practice is evolving all the time, I don’t want to feel like I’m painting exactly the same thing again and again.
 Watercolour is the main media I work with but not the only one.
 I love mixing mediums, techniques and playing with new ideas.